-With the winter air nipping at your toes, you may already be plotting your summer getaway – replete with palm trees and balmy beaches – and wondering how credit card points can help you get there.
+With winter coming to an end, you may already be plotting your summer getaway – replete with palm trees and balmy beaches – and wondering how credit card points can help you get there.
 If you are hoping to fund your summer vacation with a large sign-up bonus, then applying for a Chase Sapphire card may be the first item on your to-do list.

-The Chase Sapphire Reserve and Chase Sapphire Preferred cards offer two of the most valuable sign-up bonuses among travel rewards cards, thanks to the value and flexibility of Chase Ultimate Rewards points.
-While each card comes with a 50,000-point sign-up bonus after spending $4,000 in the first three months, the Sapphire Reserve card offers an additional 5,000 points when you add an authorized user who uses the card during the first three months – for a total of 55,000 points.
+The Chase Sapphire Reserve® card and Chase Sapphire Preferred® Card offer two of the most valuable sign-up bonuses among travel rewards cards, thanks to the value and flexibility of Chase Ultimate Rewards points.
+The Sapphire Reserve card offers 50,000 bonus points when you spend $4,000 in the first three months, while the Sapphire Preferred card offers 60,000 points after $4,000 spend in the first three months.

-Perhaps the biggest difference between the two cards is that the Sapphire Preferred is a premium travel rewards card that charges $450 per year.
-On the other hand, the Sapphire Reserve charges a $95 annual fee, which is waived the first year.
+Perhaps the biggest difference between the two cards is that the Sapphire Reserve is a premium travel rewards card that charges $550 annually, while the Preferred card charge $95 per year.

 Recent changes to the Chase Sapphire cards

 The Chase Sapphire Reserve and Sapphire Preferred cards’ sign-up bonuses do not change frequently.
 The Sapphire Reserve card – which premiered with a 100,000-point sign-up bonus in August of 2016 – has updated its sign-up bonus only once since then to 50,000 points.
-The Sapphire Preferred card’s sign-up bonus has remained the same throughout 2017.
+The Sapphire Preferred card recently increased its sign-up bonus by 10,000 points.

 |Change date||Sign-up bonus|